c-rus/veriti/README.md

 The software drivers implement the low-level functions required to run any form of test.
 It translates your test cases into the raw data layer represented by a specific file format.

 The software drivers layer is responsible for generating test inputs, tracking coverage, and generating test outputs.
+When defining signals in your software model, you can also specify their probability distribution to randomly sample based on distributions other than just uniformly.

 The software drivers layer can also generate HDL code, which is useful to copy/paste when writing the code to connect the hardware design to the raw data layer.